sacredheartsc/www/src/blog/building-a-personal-voip-system/index.md

 1. [VOIP.ms](https://voip.ms/en/invite/MzU5Nzc4) is an inexpensive provider with servers in the USA, Canada, and western Europe.
-You can get "unlimited" calling with a single DID for about $5 a month, or less if you pay by the minute.
+You can get "unlimited" inbound calls with a single DID for about $5 a month, or less if you pay by the minute.

    VOIP.ms also supports call encryption via TLS/SRTP, which is nice.